An SO(3)-monopole cobordism formula relating Donaldson and Seiberg-Witten invariants: Introduction

-In \S \ref{subsec:Quotient}, we construct the quotient space $\check{\bB\bL}^{vir}_{\ft,\fs}$.
-This construction shows that the images of each piece $\bar{\bB\bL}^{vir}_{\ft,\fs}(\sP_i)$ in the quotient has a fiber bundle structure identical to that of $\bar{\bB\bL}^{vir}_{\ft,\fs}(\sP_i)$ but with a compact fiber and base.
-In \S \ref{subsec:Pullbacks}, we show how to use the quotient to perform the desired computations.
-Finally in \S \ref{subsec:Proofs} we give the proofs of the main theorems of the paper.
+In Section \ref{sec:Quotient}, we construct the quotient space ${\bQ\bL}^{\vir}_{\ft,\fs}$.
+This construction shows that the image of each subspace $\bar{\bB\bL}^{\vir}_{\ft,\fs}(\sP_i)$ in the quotient has a fiber-bundle structure identical to that of $\bar{\bB\bL}^{\vir}_{\ft,\fs}(\sP_i)$ but with a compact fiber and base.
+In Section \ref{sec:HomOfQuot}, we show how to use the quotient to obtain homology classes with the desired properties.
+In Section \ref{sec:BundlesPushforwards}, we describe the fiber-bundle properties of the images of the subspaces in the quotient.
+In Section \ref{sec:Computations}, we perform the computation giving the needed characterization of the intersection pairing \eqref{eq:ReducedPairing1}.
+Finally in Section \ref{sec:Proofs}, we give the proofs of Theorems \ref{thm:LinkPairing} and \ref{thm:Multiplicity}.